ethancjackson/CS2212B-2017/docs/ACCEPTANCETESTING.md

 - Can you change the look of X ?
 - Can you change the layout of X?
 - I would have liked to see X implemented, how long will adding that component take, and how would you go about it?
 - If you needed change to a different framework than Grails for your backend, how much of your project code could be reused?
 To what degree could you reuse a similar design in another system?
+- Are you aware of any security flaws in your application?
+- If you needed to implement a version of your application compatible with Android or iOS, what code can and cannot be reused from your current project?